diogovalentte/mantium/README.md

 Mantium decides which manga should be the current manga whenever you **add/remove** a manga from a multimanga and in the [periodic job that updates the mangas in the background](https://github.com/diogovalentte/mantium?tab=readme-ov-file#check-manga-updates-and-notify).

-The images below show the popup that appears when you click the "**Highlight**" button of one of the mangas in the dashboard.
+The images below show the popup when you click the "**Highlight**" button of one of the mangas in the dashboard.
 It shows a form to delete the multimanga, update its status, last read chapter, and cover image, add mangas to the multimanga by searching by name or using an URL, and manage the multimanga's mangas.

 |                                   Edit Multimanga                                    |                             Edit Multimanga Cover Image                              |                               Manage Multimanga Mangas                               |
 | :----------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------: |